How To Choose A BMS For Lithium BatteriesPosted on: Fri Apr 07 2023

 This is when brands start to matter.

-For the overwhelming majority of applications, DALY is the best BMS for e-bikes.
-DALY BMS modules have an extremely high build quality and are fully sealed devices.
+For the overwhelming majority of applications, JBD is the best BMS for e-bikes.
+JBD BMS modules have an extremely high build quality and are fully sealed devices.
 This means they are water and mature-proof.
-A DALY BMS will always be able to provide its rated amount of current and they are known to be among the most reliable eBike BMS on the market.
+A JBD BMS will always be able to provide its rated amount of current and they are known to be among the most reliable eBike BMS on the market.

 How To Choose A BMS For Lithium Batteries - Conclusion